Are you a massive fan of Martin Scorsese’s film, Taxi Driver? Several other movies have that same vibe.

 7. The Conversation (1974)

 The Conversation follows surveillance expert Harry Caul (Gene Hackman).
-He tails a young couple that a mysterious client's blunt assistant, Martin Stett (Harrison Ford), hired him to do.
+He tails a young couple that a mysterious client's blunt assistant, Martin Stett (Harrison Ford), hired him to investigate.

 Caul is tormented by memories of a case from his past with a tragic ending.
 After tracking the couple, he records a cryptic conversation between them and obsesses about it, fearing the couple may be in danger.